 FINRA has a pretty big disclaimer about private and non-traded REITs and I need to make sure all the readers are aware of it.
 Non-traded REITs come with significant risk because they are illiquid, often have a lot of fees buried in their 150+ page offering curricula, and are very complicated investments for normal investors.

-The biggest drawback of non-traded REITs is they don’t have a specified selling period like most syndications do.
+However, the biggest drawback of non-traded REITs is they don’t have a specified selling period like most syndications do.
 Once the money is in, you don’t know when you will get it back.

-Make sure you understand what you’re getting into before buying into a REIT.
+Therefore, make sure you understand what you’re getting into before buying into a REIT.

-Without opening a browser, I can think of a half-dozen awesome ways to invest without being a hands-on investor that I didn’t even mention – mortgage notes, tax liens, non-performing notes, wrap-around lending, and more…
+Without opening a browser, I can think of a half-dozen awesome ways to invest without being a hands-on investor that I didn’t even mention–mortgage notes, tax liens, non-performing notes, wrap-around lending, and more.

-The point is – don’t get trapped into 2D thinking in a 3D world.
+The point is–don’t get trapped into 2D thinking in a 3D world.
 Regardless of your risk tolerance, investing style, or available cash, there is some type of real estate investment that can work for you.
 Find the kind of real estate that works for you and pursue it.

 Do you invest in real estate?
 Tell us your favorite method in the comments!